 As a researcher at SCU, you have rights and responsibilities as stated in the SCU Responsible Research Conduct Policy.

 Publishing your research as an author or co-author in scholarly publications such as journal articles, conference proceedings or books is an important part of doing research.
-Your supervisor or mentor will guide you in the practice of authorship.
+Your supervisor or mentor will guide you in the practice of authorship, as explained in the university’s Research Authorship and Publication Policy and SCU Research Authorship and Publications Procedures.
 The best time to start this discussion is at the beginning of your research project.
 Use your Supervisor – Candidate Agreement form to help guide this discussion.

 Recommended guidelines about authorship: